-Bright Lights provides students the opportunity to focus on their talents, strengths and interests in summer classes that makes the most of their Out-of-School Time (OST).
-With engaging curricula and class topics, students are challenged in these Expanded Learning Opportunities (ELO) to connect with other students who share a common excitement for the topic.
+Bright Lights provides students the opportunity to focus on their talents, strengths and interests in summer camps that make the most of their Out-of-School Time (OST).
+With engaging curricula and camp topics, students are challenged in these expanded learning opportunities (ELO) to connect with other students who share a common excitement for the topic.
 The schedule offers a broad range of grade levels and curricula so there is something of interest for all of the students in a family.

 Students who participate in high-quality expanded learning opportunities (ELO) such as Bright Lights have been shown to demonstrate:

 - Better work habits

 - Stronger task persistence and self-efficacy

 - Greater gains in academic and behavior outcomes